Energetic neutral atom: Creation of ENAs

 The most abundant ion in space plasma is the hydrogen ion—a bare proton with no excitable electrons to emit visible photons.
 The occasional visibility of other plasma ions is not sufficient for imaging purposes.
 ENAs are created in charge-exchange collisions between hot solar plasma ions and a cold neutral background gas.
 These charge-exchange processes occur with high frequency in planetary magnetospheres and at the edge of the heliosphere.

 Charge exchange

-In a charge-exchange collision between a high energy plasma ion and a cold neutral atom, the ion 'gives' electrons by the neutral atom, producing a cold ion and an energetic neutral atom (ENA).
-This chemical reaction can be described as:
+In a charge-exchange collision between a high energy plasma ion and a cold neutral atom, the neutral atom 'gives' electrons to the ion, producing a cold ion and an energetic neutral atom (ENA).
+This reaction can be described as: